natan04/Mirador-IIIFServer-WebClient/client-side-docs/client-side-docs.md

 * Support for server-side image editing
 * Annotation support (using external Open Annotation server)
 * Support of multiple versions for single manifest (using an extended IIIF manifest specification)
+* Batch processing of flow for all images in a manifest (thus creating new version for that manifest)
 ***

 # Classes and components